 Topic/Unit Name Main Content Tentative Time Frame

 1. die Länder der Welt Countries of the world August - October

-Descriptions of countries with basic facts: population, flag, area
+Descriptions of countries with basic facts:

-Reasons to travel
+population, flag, area

+Comparatives

-2. Technologie und Medien Social media November- February
+2. Problems and solutions Habits and how to improve it November- February

-New technology

-Daily use of technology
+Modal verbs

 3. Nachrichten Our capability to discern reliable March - June

 sources and detect bias in news sources

 determines the

 quality of the information we consume.

+Mock exam preparation

 In this subject we use the textbook "Zoom Deutsch 2" for some of the Units (in Phase 2).
-Apart from that, the teacher creates his own resources, which are distributed on Google Classroom.
+Apart from that, the teacher creates their own resources, which are distributed on Google Classroom.